lordxarus/go-pair/README.md

 go install github.com/lordxarus/go-pair/cmd/gop
 ```

-- Place config in the same folder as the binary, named config.toml
 ## Example Config
+- config.toml currently needs to be in the cwd of the binary
 ```toml
 [Models.Attacker]
 Type = 0